opendocsg/slw-judgments-backfill/2008_SGCA_21/report.md

 25     Such an approach is also not only consistent with, but is (in many ways) buttressed by, the

-approach adopted by the Singapore High Court in the leading decision of _Chief Assessor & Comptroller of Property Tax v Van Ommeren Terminal (S) Pte Ltd_ [1993] 3 SLR 489 (“ _Van Ommeren_ ”) (where the legislative history was also referred to briefly).
+approach adopted by the Singapore High Court in the leading decision of _Chief Assessor & Comptroller of Property Tax v Van Ommeren Terminal (S) Pte Ltd_ <span class="citation">[1993] 3 SLR 489</span> (“ _Van Ommeren_ ”) (where the legislative history was also referred to briefly).
 In that case, Chao Hick Tin J was of the view that the definition of “building” in s 2(1) of the Act was _not_ confined only to structures erected on land.
 The learned judge observed thus (at 492, [11]–[13]):

  It is an established canon of construction that when the word ‘means’ is used in a definition that definition is intended to be exhaustive.
 It is different if the word ‘include’ is used. ...